dipshisingh31/DipshiSingh31/README.md

 **About me:**   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am  a database and visualization specialist who is passionate about Information system solutions and data insights via easy to understand dashboards.\
 **Expertise:**  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Working with large and complex data sets, extracting insights, building narratives to solve problems and take better decisions.\
-**Experience:** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Be it database design or optimization, automation of data flows, removing redundancies, providing data warehouse solutions or combining enterprise analytics solution into worksheets, dashboards, I have hands on experience in my work assignments.\
+**Experience:** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Be it database design or optimization, automation of data flows, removing redundancies, providing data warehouse solutions or combining enterprise analytics solution into worksheets, dashboards, I have hands on experience in my work assignments.

-**Good at:**
+**Skillset:**
 - Data extracts, transformations and optimization with SQL
  - Generating reports based on ad-hoc data analysis, presenting with pivots, charts and lookups in MS Excel
  - Developing dashboards in Tableau